Random induced subgraphs of Cayley graphs induced by transpositions

-The key observation is the following: the construction of the Lemma~\ref{L:expand2}-subtrees did not involve any labels $v_{z_n-1+j+k\mu_n}$, i.e.~any two such subtrees remain vertex-disjoint.
-Therefore the r.v.~$Z$ is a sum of {\it independent} indicator r.vs.~and Chernoff's large deviation inequality \cite{Chernoff:52} implies
+The key observation is the following: the construction of the Lemma~\ref{L:expand2}-subcomponents did not involve any labels $v_{r_n-1+j+k\mu_n}$, i.e.~any two such subcomponents remain vertex-disjoint.
+Therefore the r.v.~$Z(v)$ is a sum of {\it independent} indicator r.vs.~and Chernoff's large deviation inequality, eq.~(\ref{E:lde}), \cite{Chernoff:52} implies